Skip to main content

 Treating mild reactions to immunizations in children:

 • Fussiness, fever, and pain.
 Children may need extra love and care after getting immunized.
-The shots that keep them from getting serious diseases can also cause discomfort for a while.
+The shots that keep them from getting serious diseases can also cause short-term discomfort.
 Children may experience fussiness, fever, and pain at the immunization site, after they have been immunized.

 • Fever.
 Fever is part of your child’s immune response to the vaccine, so as long as your child is not extremely uncomfortable, it is best not to treat the fever.
 To keep your child comfortable: